Philadelphia Wrongful Death Lawyer

 - Experience pursuing cases with circumstances similar to yours

 - Whether the attorney works on a contingency basis (no collection of fees until you win compensation)

 - Whether the lawyer answers your questions in an honest and straightforward manner.

 Choosing the right wrongful death attorney is essential in order to maximize your chances of pursuing a successful case.
 In the midst of such an overwhelming crisis, you should never settle for an attorney who makes you feel uneasy; choose one who takes the time to make you feel comfortable and informed and who is actively engaged in your case.

 There are many options available when searching for a Philadelphia wrongful death lawyer, but that doesn’t mean that all those options will offer you the same level of service.
-At injury law firm Wapner Newman, we have proven that we will devote the full resources of our firm to getting our clients results.
+At the injury law firm of Wapner Newman, we have proven that we will devote the full resources of our firm to getting our clients results.
 However, we want the chance to tell you in person how we can help.
 We offer free consultations, so we encourage you to contact us today to schedule a case evaluation with our team.

 Wrongful Death 101